Find a Part Now

 For 2021, the team retained the same driver line-up for a fifth straight season.
 The team failed to win the drivers' championship for the first time in the V6 turbo-hybrid era, with Hamilton being overtaken by title rival Max Verstappen on the last lap of the season-ending Abu Dhabi Grand Prix after a controversial safety car restart.
 Hamilton had comfortably led the race and been on course for his eighth title before a late safety car caused by Nicholas Latifi's crash on Turn 14.
 The actions of FIA race director Michael Masi surrounding the controversial procedures used during the late safety car caused Mercedes to file an intention to appeal the results of that race, though this was later withdrawn.
 Hamilton finished second in the championship, eight points behind champion Verstappen, with Bottas third in the standings in his final season with the team.
 The team took the constructors' title for a record-extending eighth consecutive season.

 Mercedes junior driver, George Russell replaced Bottas to partner Hamilton for 2022.
 2022 saw major rule changes, which reintroduced ground effect.
 Mercedes revealed a radical design with what was dubbed 'zero-pods'.
-The radical design has yet to pay dividends with the team struggling to understand and unlock the full potential.
+The radical design did not pay dividends, as the team struggled to understand and unlock its full potential.
 Additionally, the car suffered from aggressive porpoising, the porpoising was significantly reduced and "solved" ahead of the Canadian Grand Prix.
 Despite their performance struggles, Mercedes' reliability was "amazing", meaning their only three retirements of the season came at the British Grand Prix, where Russell was involved in a crash with Zhou Guanyu and Pierre Gasly, the Belgian Grand Prix, where Hamilton was involved in a crash with Fernando Alonso, and the Abu Dhabi Grand Prix, where Hamilton suffered a mechanical failure, but was still classified 18th.
 The team regularly appeared on the podium.
 At the French Grand Prix, Hamilton finished second while Russell finished third, marking the team's first double podium of the season.
 Russell achieved his first ever pole position, and Mercedes' first of the season, at the Hungarian Grand Prix.
 Russell achieved his first Formula One win, and Mercedes' first of the season, along with Hamilton coming in second, at the São Paulo Grand Prix.

 Mercedes finished the 2022 season third in the Constructors' Championship with the one win at São Paulo marking their best result of the season.
 Russell finished 4th in the Drivers' Championship having scored the win in Brazil plus a pole position in Hungary.
 Hamilton finished 6th in the Drivers' Championship marking the first time in his career he finished outside the top 5, with 2022 also marking the first time Hamilton had failed to score a pole position or Grand Prix win during a season.